-Thus we have here attestations of the verbal root in which the verb takes some on a value differing from that of the previous groups, which confronts us with a choice.
-Either we can suppose that there are, then, two different semantic areas, although they cannot clearly be traced back to the two roots, or we may take these passages to introduce new elements in relation to that “broader meaning” mentioned in the first pages of this text.
-Such broader meaning has referred to also by Elizarenkova in her study on terms endowed with conversive meaning: “all the “separate meanings” are really context-bound variants of a single syncretic invariant meaning” (cf. 1995a: 30).
+Thus we have here attestations of the verbal root in which the verb takes on a value which differs from that of the previous groups.
+This confronts us with a choice.
+Either we can suppose that there are then, two different semantic areas, although they cannot clearly be traced back to the two roots, or we may take these passages as introducing new elements in relation to that broader meaning mentioned in the introduction above.
+The broader meaning has been referred to also by Elizarenkova in her study on terms endowed with conversive meaning: “all the ‘separate meanings’ are really context-bound variants of a single syncretic invariant meaning” (see 1995a: 30).